Fundoplication Surgery Sydney – Reflux & Hiatus Hernia Specialist

 Types of fundoplication include:

-Nissen Fundoplication (360° wrap): Complete wrap for severe reflux.
+Nissen Fundoplication (360° wrap): Complete wrap for severe reflux

-Partial Fundoplication (Toupet or Dor, 270°–300° wrap): Partial wrap for specific cases.
+Partial Fundoplication (Toupet or Dor, 270°–300° wrap): Partial wrap for selected cases

 Fundoplication may be recommended when:

-Symptoms persist despite optimal medical management
+Reflux symptoms persist despite optimal medical management

 A hiatus hernia contributes to reflux